Safety-Preserving PTQ via Contrastive Alignment Loss: Methodology

 Standard PTQ objectives such as Mean Squared Error (MSE) or full-vocabulary KL divergence treat all vocabulary tokens equally, failing to preserve safety.
 In safety-aligned models, however, the critical ``safety signal'' is often sparse and concentrated in the divergence between the pre-trained and fine-tuned distributions.
 Furthermore, optimizing full-vocabulary KL on small calibration sets is prone to overfitting due to the long-tailed nature of LLM distributions~\cite{hu2025ostquant}.

-To resolve this, we propose the Alignment-Preserving Contrastive (APC) loss.
+To resolve this, we propose the Contrastive Alignment Loss (CAL).
 We define three models: the pre-trained reference $M_{\text{PT}}$, the fine-tuned target $M_{\text{FT}}$, and the quantized model $M_{\text{Q}}$.
 To focus optimization on the most informative regions of the output space, we construct two subsets of dynamic vocabulary for each input $x$:

 \begin{itemize} \item \textbf{Target Set ($S_{\text{top}}$):} The set of indices corresponding to the top-$k$ highest probabilities in $p_{\text{FT}}(y|x)$.
 This set captures the model's intended utility and coherence. \item \textbf{Contrastive Set ($S_{\text{diff}}$):} The set of indices corresponding to the top-$k$ largest absolute differences, $|p_{\text{FT}}(y|x) - p_{\text{PT}}(y|x)|$.
 This set isolates the ``behavioral delta'' where safety alignment has significantly altered the model's prior distribution. \end{itemize}